coinflex-exchange/API/README.md

 # CoinFLEX Trade Engine APIs

-Coinflex's application programming interfaces (APIs) provide our clients programmatic access to control aspects of their accounts and to place orders on Coinflex's trading platforms.
+CoinFLEX's application programming interfaces (APIs) provide our clients programmatic access to control aspects of their accounts and to place orders on CoinFLEX's trading platforms.

-Coinflex provides several APIs:
+CoinFLEX provides several APIs:

 * our native [WebSocket API][]
 * a [RESTful API](REST.md)